keathley/NiftySinatraSkeleton/README.md

     $ foreman start

 ## Contact
-If you have any questions or comments I'm @ChrisKeathley on Twitter.
+You can find me at spyc3r@gmail.com and @ChrisKeathley on Twitter.